 The boat had only 1 cabin for four and a big mess hall with bunk beds for 8.
 1 private bathroom in the cabin and a common bathroom next to the mess hall.
 There were of course other cabins under the bulkhead for the captain, crew and the designer of the boat itself.

 We, 12 women, lived in that one big mess hall, eating, sleeping and learning to sail, taught by the designer of the boat and the captain in the mornings and applied our newly gained knowledge sailing that 35mt ship in the afternoons over Bodrum Bay for five days without any chance of going on shore.
-We didn’t have sailing gear; no sailing gloves, no weather wear, no specific footwear.
+We did not have sailing gear, no sailing gloves, no weather wear, no specific footwear.
 Some wore skiing outfits to keep the cold out, rubber rain boots to keep our feet dry, plastic workman gloves to protect our hands.
 We endured the cold and the rain.
 Although the weather is milder in Bodrum during the winter months it does get pretty cold with driving rains and strong winds, even a tornado here and there, which one of the later groups came across.

 It was tough sailing.
 The sailing ship did not have enough winches to work the sails.
 Only the main sail and the genoa.
 For the rest we had to use our own power to haul the sails.
 I remember setting the randa sail (a square sail with two booms) pulling on the ropes to lift the second boom up in the air for 15mt, five of us was barely enough to pull it off hanging on the rope for dear life.
 We all hated the randa at the time because of the effort we had to put in in order to use it but in time I realised how essential it was to the stability of the boat and came to love it even.